Weichen6603/clip-zero-shot-eval/README.md

   - **Multi-source Data**: Combines expert-labeled museum specimens, field photos, and curated images
   - **Biological Diversity**: Covers animals, plants, fungi, and microorganisms
   - **Strict label filtering**: All uncertain/confusing/hybrid labels (e.g., `confusor`, `sp.`, `x`, `unknown`, `n/a`, `nan`, `none`) are automatically filtered out during evaluation to ensure scientific validity and reproducibility.

+---

+### TreeOfLife-10M Data Loading, Catalog Indexing, and Memory Usage

+- **Catalog Table (`catalog.csv`)**: On first run, the full catalog file is always downloaded locally (to the directory specified by `root_path`).
+  - By default, the adapter loads the entire `catalog.csv` into memory as a pandas DataFrame for ultra-fast (O(1)) taxonomy lookup and filtering.
+This is highly recommended and requires a few hundred MB to ~2GB of RAM depending on the catalog version.
+  - At the same time, an ultra-lightweight text index is automatically built, mapping each `sample_id` to its line number in the CSV.
+This index is used as a fallback for extremely memory-constrained environments.
+Lookup is slower but memory usage is minimal.

+- **Image Data**: Images are loaded using HuggingFace's streaming mode (`streaming=True`), meaning images are NOT downloaded or loaded into memory all at once.
+  - Each image is only downloaded and loaded into memory when it is actually accessed during evaluation, and is released after use.
+This ensures that even with millions of images, memory usage remains low.
+  - If you want to download all images locally in advance (non-streaming mode), you can set `streaming=False` in the code. **This is NOT recommended** due to the massive disk space required (up to 3TB) and long download times.

+- **Advantages**:
+  - Catalog lookups are extremely fast and support complex filtering.
+  - Image processing is efficient and resource-friendly, suitable for very large biodiversity datasets.

+- **Notes**:
+  - The ultra-lightweight text index is built only once and reused for future runs.
+  - If you run out of RAM when loading the catalog, the adapter will automatically fall back to the text index, but evaluation will be slower.
+  - For full local image access, set `streaming=False` (not recommended except for special use cases).

 ##### Configuration Parameters (Both Versions)
 ```yaml